↓

 May 11 2018

 So I posted earlier that my astronomy season has kicked off, and I’m good to go.
-With the news that Jupiter was in opposition this week (the closest it will come to Earth all year, hence LOOK NOW for your best view), I thought, “Well, yeah, I want to set up”.… Read the rest
+With the news that Jupiter was in opposition this week (the closest it will come to Earth all year, hence LOOK NOW for your best view), I thought, “Well, yeah, I want to set up”.
+And because it’s a PLANET, not some dark sky object, I can do it from my backyard.

 Picture of a boy looking through a telescope to represent astronomy